 I took her words of encouragement and read books from various genres: horror, fantasy, science fiction, and history.
 I read books such as Smack by Melvin Burgess, The Time Traveler's Wife by Audrey Niffenegger, and Fingersmith by Sarah Waters.

 These wonderful authors inspired me to become a writer and editor, so I read books on writing, editing, grammar, etymology, and punctuation.
-Reading these informative publications helped me become a social media manager, a freelance writer, and a copyeditor.
+Reading these informative publications helped me become a freelance writer and editor.

 I wrote this post to share my mother's wisdom and to inspire you to enhance your communication skills.
 The journey to becoming a successful writer and editor takes tremendous effort.
 You’ll spend many nights reading Writing Without Bullshit by Josh Bernoff, A World Without Whom by Emmy J. Favilla, and Grammar Snobs Are Great Big Meanies by June Casagrande.
 You’ll even question your academic pursuits.
 You’ll do all this work but you’ll become a better writer and editor.

 Read these 5 books to achieve success: